 Projects must also have clear development impacts and/or demonstration effects that go beyond the benefits captured in the financial rate of return.

-The Private Sector Operations (PSO) strategic framework demands a sharper focus on development impact, and emphasizes
+The Private Sector Operations strategic framework demands a sharper focus on development impact, and emphasizes

-- private sector participation in infrastructure and capital market development,
+- private sector participation in infrastructure, capital market development, agribusiness and social sectors;

 - strategic alliances with other development agencies.